Archaversine/allen/README.md

 type Allen = State IntervalGraph
 ```

-To get the resulting IntervalGraph, you may use the `runAllen` function, which
+To get the resulting IntervalGraph, you may use the `execAllen` function, which
-is similar to the `runState` function but instead begins with an empty
+is similar to the `execState` function but instead begins with an empty
 intervalGraph and discards the resulting value.
 If you want the resuling value
-still, there is a `runAllenState` which does just that.
+still, there is a `evalAllen` which does just that.
+There also exists a
+`runAllen` similar to `runState` as well.

 ## Intervals